 Section 16(a) of the Exchange Act requires our directors, executive officers and persons owning more than 10% of our registered equity securities to file with the SEC reports of their initial ownership and of changes in their ownership of our common stock and to provide us with copies of all Section 16(a) reports they file.
-To our knowledge, based solely on our review of copies of reports furnished to us and written representations that no other reports were required during 2014, our directors, officers and 10% stockholders complied with all Section 16(a) filing requirements, except for reports on Form 4 filed by Messrs.
-Frishkopf and Schmidt-Fellner on December 17, 2014, each as amended on December 23, 2014, to report the exercise of stock options on December 9, 2014, reports on Form 4 filed by Mr. Frishkopf on December 23, 2014 and November 25, 2014 to report the exercise of stock options on December 18, 2014 and December 15, 2014, and the exercise of a warrant on June 6, 2014, respectively, report on Form 5 filed by Mr. McAuliffe on February 11, 2015 reporting a transaction that occurred on February 17, 2014 for which he failed to file a Form 4, and a Form 4 filed by Corsair II Capital Partners, L.P. on April 14, 2015 to report the exercise of warrants on June3, 2014.
+To our knowledge, based solely on our review of copies of reports furnished to us and written representations that no other reports were required during 2015, our directors, officers and 10% stockholders complied with all Section 16(a) filing requirements, except that Mr. Frishkopf filed an amendment on February 10, 2016 to fix an error in a report on Form 4 which was timely filed on February 8, 2016.